LBS-UFMG/MgK-pred/README.md

 MgK-pred/
 │
-├── structural-signatures/  # Training and test datasets ├── models/                 # Trained machine learning models (Orange files) ├── scripts/                # Python scripts used in preprocessing ├── comparison/             # Data used for comparisons
+├── structural-signatures/  # Training and test datasets ├── binding-sites/          # CIF/PDB files for each ion (6 Å zone)
+├── models/                 # Trained machine learning models (Orange files) ├── scripts/                # Python scripts used in preprocessing ├── comparison/             # Data used for comparisons